As of 07/19/2019

 A new version of Patternz has been released.
 It works with windows 7 home premium and newer editions of the operating system.Will I get Patternz to work on a MAC?

 I have no plans to make Patternz compatible with non-Windows machines.
 I have enough trouble keeping it working with current versions.
-Sorry.Will you be my mentor?
+Sorry.Do you use fundamentals in your trading?

 No. Why not?
 Because it takes too much time (up to 4 hours of research for each trade), and I have too many people asking for help.What one chart pattern can make me a bundle?